Accessibility

 American Fur Co.
 Store & Dr. Beaumont Museum

-The American Fur Co.
-Store & Dr. Beaumont Museum (C) has a narrow door opening.
+– The American Fur Co.
+Store & Dr. Beaumont Museum (C) has narrow door openings.

 Michilimackinac State Park

-Outdoor surfaces are gravel, grass and concrete.
-Pathways can sometimes become covered with a layer of sand.
+Pathways throughout the park can sometimes become covered with a layer of sand.
 Restrooms in the park are fully accessible.
+Beach areas are rocky, and there is no accessible area to enter the water.
+Swimming is not recommended, and no lifeguards are on duty.

 Moderate Access